-STUDEN NT & COURSE REGISTRATION IN FORMATION:
+STUDE NT & COURSE REGISTRATION IN FORMATION:

-Stude nt Name: ID #:
+Stude ent Name: ID#:

-CRN N lumber: Semester/Year:
+CRN N Number: Semester/Year:

-Progra am:Public Health Health Services Management and Leadership
+Progr am:Public Health Health Services Management and Leadership

 Numb per of Credit Hours:

-Fulfilli ing Honor's Requirements?
+Fulfill ing Honor's Requirements?
 Yes No

-Super vising Faculty:
+Super rvising Faculty:

-• reading, or applied research intensive study of special top content which is currently codetermined by the program of g a high level of self-directed learning, which may be experiential, directed supervised by a faculty member.
+Underg • reading, or applied research intensive study of special top g a high level of self-directed learning, which may be experiential, directed supervised by a faculty member.
 This course will allow the student to pursue more ics, to explore new areas of thought, or to develop new skills.
-It may NOT focus on vered in an existing course (unless there are extenuating circumstances,
+It may NOT focus or vered in an existing course (unless there are extenuating circumstances,

-G. H. I. J. independent study that will be This course can be repeated fo electives) during the undergrad The independent study output These credits are considered a policy.
-Instructors/mentors must subr r up to 6 credits that count toward degree requirements (PUBH or general
+G. H. I. J. independent study that will be This course can be repeated for electives) during the undergrad The independent study output These credits are considered a policy.
+Instructors/mentors must subs r up to 6 credits that count toward degree requirements (PUBH or general

 Focus of Independent Study (title):

 Student Learning Outcomes

-- Proposed Methods:
+Proposed Methods: